erfanium/my-irancell-cli/README.md

 ```

 # Login
-You have to install to your irancell account with your phone number and password.
+You have to login to your irancell account with your phone number and password.
 ```sh
 $ my-irancell login
 ```